JD-Gonz/info415_sp15/week 3/xss_advanced_payloads_hw.md

 	- One will be the victim and one will be the attacker
 - Familiarize yourself with the web app, submit posts, follow and unfollow other users
 - Find the stored XSS
+	- The XSS should trigger automatically, no onmouseover or onclick
 - Generate a payload that steals another user's cookies
 	- Remember you can use http://r7.io/exfil_create to help steal the cookie
 	- Check the week 3 slides and demos for help